Connect with others who understand.

 Written by Sarah Winfrey

-If you are experiencing goosebumps with MS, it’s important to know that you are not alone.
-Here’s what you need to know about goosebumps with MS, including what they feel like, what may be causing them, and how other members of MyMSTeam experience this symptom.
+If you’re experiencing goosebumps with MS, you’re not alone.
+Here’s what you need to know about goosebumps with MS, including what they feel like, how they may appear, and what may be causing them.

 What Are Goosebumps?

-Goosebumps (also known as goose pimples or gooseflesh) usually occur when small muscles just under the skin flex, rather than relax.
-The flexing causes the hairs in hair follicles to stand up straight, rather than allowing them to lie flat against the skin as they would normally do.
-These movements are not muscle spasms.
+Goosebumps (also known as goose pimples or gooseflesh) usually pop up when small muscles just under the skin flex, rather than relax.
+The flexing also causes hairs on the affected area of skin to stick straight up.
+Although muscles are involved, these movements aren’t muscle spasms.

-This automatic reaction helps the body hold onto heat when it begins to get too cold by closing off the skin’s pores.
-The tiny muscles that contract are also connected to stem cells in the hair follicles.
-These cells control hair growth.
-Thus, it may be that goosebumps help the body retain a layer of heat while also stimulating more hair growth for long-term warmth.
+This reaction helps parts of the body keep warm when you get cold.
+The tiny muscles tighten to make heat, and the raised hairs help trap warmth by closing the skin’s pores.
+The tiny muscles that contract are also connected to stem cells in the hair follicles that control hair growth.
+It may be that goosebumps help the body keep a layer of heat while also stimulating more hair growth for long-term warmth.

-There is not much research that specifically focuses on goosebumps in people diagnosed with multiple sclerosis.
-However, goosebumps could fall into a couple of categories of MS symptoms.
+There’s not much research that focuses on goosebumps in people diagnosed with multiple sclerosis.
+But, goosebumps, one-sided or not, could fall into a couple of categories of MS symptoms.

 MS and Altered Sensations